Accenture/mercury/guides/CHAPTER-7.md

 ## The Event API endpoint

-To enable "Event over HTTP", you must first turn on the REST automation engine and a light weight non-blocking HTTP server with the following parameters in the application.properties file:
+To enable "Event over HTTP", you must first turn on the REST automation engine and a lightweight non-blocking HTTP server with the following parameters in the application.properties file:

 ```properties